 When we say, “no true self,” we are saying that what appears to us to be truly established from the side of the object – in this case “me” – is not truly established.
-There is nothing findable on the side of the object that can establish its existence as a “me” or a “you,” or as a “this” or a “that.”
+There is nothing findable on the side of the object that can establish its existence as a “me” or a “you,” or as “this” or “that.”
 It’s only in terms of mental labeling with concepts and designation with words that we can establish that something is conventionally “this” or “that.”

 For example, we mentally label “me” onto all these photographs.
 The photographs are the basis for labeling the category “me.”
 Then the word “me” designated on that category refers to something.
 It refers to “me”; it doesn’t refer to “you” and it doesn’t refer to nobody.
 It refers to “me”; but it doesn’t correspond – this is what is absent – to something that we can actually pinpoint or point to on the side of the photographs and say, “There it is, ‘me.’”
 Remember, conceptual cognition gives the impression that things truly exist in mental boxes.
 The concept “me,” then, refers to the conventionally existent “me,” but doesn’t correspond to a truly existent “me.”